 From the 12th century, Wieliczka was a developed settlement and the most important center of salt mining and production.
+It was first recorded in documents in the years 1123-1127 under the name Magnum Sal.
 The erection of the castle, which served as the seat of the head of the mine and mining administration, and also ensured the protection of the extremely profitable industry in the Middle Ages, took place at the end of the 13th century.

 The intensive development of the town and the castle took place during the reign of King Casimir the Great, who in 1361 founded Wieliczka under German law, fortified the town with a stone defensive wall, and thoroughly strengthened and rebuilt the castle.
 During the time of this ruler, the income from salt mining accounted for a quarter of the state budget.
 Part of it was earmarked for the construction of a kitchen, probably the first place of mass catering in Poland, where free meals were distributed until 1565.
 This kitchen fed dozens of permanent mine workers, clergy, retirees, people entitled by the royal privileges, carters and those who bought salt.
 In addition, from at least the 15th century, a chapel, consecrated by Stanisław, a lector from Szydłowiec, operated in the castle.

 In 1473 and 1475, the castle was ravaged by two fires, which required the renovation of the House among the Saltworks, and before 1518 a clock operated by a watchmaker was installed on it.
 After another fire in 1535, the Renaissance rebuilding of the castle took place, carried out in the years 1536-1538 and 1551-1556, during which the castle rooms were given a representative character, already in the early modern style.